abhijeet4022/youtube-tutorials/Mock_Interview/D2_Linux_Q.md

    ```
    > These defaults are used when creating new users and enforcing password policies.

-39. How do you find 30 days old a files in /tmp nad delete those files in Linux?**
+39. How do you find 30 days old a files in /tmp and delete those files in Linux?**

     * `find /tmp -type f -mtime +30 -exec rm -f {} \;`